How Can We Help Your Child?

 Often a child with sensory processing difficulties ‘does not quite feel right.’
 A bright child may know that some tasks are more difficult than others but may not know why.
 This can sometimes come across as bored, lazy or unmotivated, with children developing strategies to avoid tasks that are hard or embarrassing.
 When this happens, the child may be considered troublesome or stubborn, prior to addressing the real problem at hand.

-POOR ORGANISATION OF BEHAVIOUR
+POOR ORGANISATION OF BEHAVIOUR, AND EMOTION REGULATION DIFFICULTIES

 DELAYS IN SPEECH, LANGUAGE, MOTOR SKILLS, OR ACADEMIC ACHIEVEMENT